• Wed. Mar 8th, 2023

 When you leave a job, show up like a grown up and leave the right way.

 I have often read with amusement accounts of people who just go crazy and quit their jobs with no notice in a hail of expletives and mean comments.
 These stories are fun to read.
 Some of them even make great sitcom episodes.
-However, they are not so funny and amusing in the real world.
-If you have ever been at work when a co-work quit and stormed off in a blaze of glory, it may have been a scary occasion.
+However, they are not so amusing in the real world.
+If you have ever been at work when a co-worker quit and stormed off in a blaze of glory, it may have been a scary occasion.
 You may have wondered if violence was about to ensue.
 It is one thing for someone to “go postal” in a book or on television, it is something completely different when you are sitting at your desk and don’t know if a departing employee is about to shoot up the place.
-It is not fun to live through and it is a not a good thing for you to do.
+It is not fun to live through and it is not a good thing for you to do.

 There is nothing wrong with wanting to change your job.
 We no longer live at a time when people start a job after graduating from high school and then stay at that job until it is time to retire and collect social security.
 Many things are good for a reason or season only, not a lifetime.
 Jobs are similar, some are just for a season and then you need to leave.
 While it may be necessary to leave your job, there is no reason to not appreciate the job you have and what it has done for you.
-After all, that job provided you with things to do, a place to go, income and an opportunity to interact with other people in a variety of circumstances.
+After all, that job provided you with things to do, a place to go, income, and an opportunity to interact with other people in a variety of circumstances.
 Those are all reasons to be grateful for the job even when it is time to move on to a new one.

 One important thing to keep in mind when leaving a job is the Golden Rule.
 When you leave a job, behave the way you would like people to behave if you were leaving a company you owned.
-You would want a departing employee to leave after providing appropriate notice, perhaps after helping find a replacement and after providing a few notes that will help the replacement get up to speed quickly and easily so that clients and customers are not inconvenienced.
+You would want a departing employee to leave after providing appropriate notice, perhaps after helping find a replacement and after providing a few notes to help the replacement get up to speed quickly and easily so that clients and customers are not inconvenienced.
 You would want a departing employee to leave without stealing office supplies.
 You would want a departing employee to leave without bad-mouthing you to the rest of the organization.
 You would want the departing employee to thank you for the opportunity and wish you the best in your future endeavors.
-If you would want these things, don’t you think you should provide them before you leave your current job.?
+If you want these things, don’t you think you should provide them before you leave your current job.?

 Never burn a bridge you may need to walk across later.